autism transition program | Berkeley studentlife5 1

 Comprehensive Transition Services

-CIP’s services and supports comprehensively address most major areas of a young adult’s transition from adolescence to adulthood.
-Each student’s program and related services are individualized based on their needs, interests and abilities.
-Our services and staff meet each student where they are when they enter and adapts as they progress.
+CIP’s services and supports comprehensively address most major areas of neurodivergent young adult’s transition from adolescence to adulthood.
+Each student’s CIP program and related services are individually based on their needs, interests, and abilities.
+Our services and staff meet each student where they are as they progress through the program.

 autism transition program | Bloomington collegeacademics